forgivefarouk/image_classification_IN3/README.md

 ### 5. model's performance

+- Note: All these results are based on GPU P100.

 ## Baseline Model + BatchNormalization
 - accuracy: 0.78 - precision: 0.79 - recall: 0.78 - F1_score: 0.78